o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/introduction.md

 * Authoring tools and workflows that support creating / modifying data and mapping it to regions
 * Queryable data that can be used by both simulation and rendering
 * Specialized rendering as needed to support efficient, high-quality terrain visualization across the view distance
-* One or more physics surfaces that can be used to provide a "physical" simulation of the terrain in the virtual world
+* One or more physics surfaces that can provide a "physical" simulation of the terrain in the virtual world

 ## Design tenets